dotnet/AspNetCore.Docs/aspnetcore/security/anti-request-forgery.md

 The preceding example uses JavaScript to read the hidden field value for the AJAX POST header.

 This approach eliminates the need to deal directly with setting cookies from the server or reading them from the client.
-However, when injecting the <xref:Microsoft.AspNetCore.Antiforgery.IAntiforgery> service is not possible, JavaScript can also access token in cookies, obtained from an additional request to the server (usually `same-origin`), and use the cookie's contents to create a header with the token's value.
+However, when injecting the <xref:Microsoft.AspNetCore.Antiforgery.IAntiforgery> service isn't possible, use JavaScript to access tokens in cookies:

+* Access tokens in an additional request to the server, typically usually `same-origin`.
+* Use the cookie's contents to create a header with the token's value.

 Assuming the script sends the token in a request header called `X-XSRF-TOKEN`, configure the antiforgery service to look for the `X-XSRF-TOKEN` header:

 :::code language="csharp" source="anti-request-forgery/samples/6.x/AntiRequestForgerySample/Snippets/Program.cs" id="snippet_AddAntiforgeryOptionsJavaScript":::

-The following example adds a protected endpoint that will write the request token to a JavaScript-readable cookie:
+The following example adds a protected endpoint that writes the request token to a JavaScript-readable cookie:

 :::code language="csharp" source="anti-request-forgery/samples/6.x/AntiRequestForgerySample/Snippets/Program.cs" id="snippet_AddAntiforgeryEndpoint":::